newrelic/newrelic-ocoe-launch-pad/README.md

 The wiki is marked up using markdown.
 Clone it and customise to your needs.
 You will find a number of `TODO` sections where you need to add your own information.
 Search for all of these and add your own content.

-> The content can be imported to a tool of your choice or hosted directly as a static site.
+> The content can be imported to a tool of your choice or hosted directly as a static html site.
 Should you be using GitHub Enterprise you could host it directly on GitHub using GitHub pages as in the example above.
+Please understand that GitHub pages are public though so ensure you site is secure and do not host on public GitHub pages.

 ## Running Locally